afaherty27/pythonAnalyzer/README.md

 through tutorials within the Python documentation, but soon started feeling no challenge.

-After some thought on how I could challenge myself while learning a new programming language, I kept going back to the file analyzer project I had in the Advanced Java.
+After some thought on how I could challenge myself while learning a new programming language, I kept going back to the file analyzer project I had in Advanced Java.
 Looking back, the project was a great example for learning the skills I learned that semester.
 The project involved reading a file, processing the contained information in the file in several different ways, and then writing a file for each processed result.